mjbots/fdcanusb/README.md

 # Building #

-To build on an Ubuntu 18.04 or newer system (no dependencies should be required).
+To build on an Ubuntu 22.04 or newer system (no dependencies should be required).

 ```
+sudo apt install curl openocd
 ./tools/bazel build //fw:fdcanusb.bin
 ```